Mixed Salad Greens (1 Cup, Shredded Or Chopped), Chapati (1 Piece) and Chicken with Gravy (Mixture) (0.5 Chicken Breast With Gravy)

 Portion Control

-Start by reducing the portion size of the chapati.
-Smaller portions can help minimize the impact on your blood sugar levels.
+Start by reducing the portion size of the chapati and chicken with gravy.
+Smaller portions can lower the overall impact on your blood glucose levels.

 Physical Activity